 Believe the survivor | Remember that sexual violence is a crime of power and control.
-Believing and validating begins the important process of giving power and control back to the survivor.
+Believing and validating begins to shift power and control back to the survivor.
 Survivors often fear that no one will believe them.

 Listen | If a survivor is telling you their story, let them talk without interruption.
-Often all a survivor needs is to feel heard and reminded that they are not alone and this was not their fault.
-Give them space to share and express emotions without fear of judgment or argument.
+Often all a survivor needs is to feel heard, and reminded that they are not alone and that this was not their fault.
+Give them space to share and express emotions without fear of judgment.

 Respect Boundaries | Respect a survivor’s personal boundaries.
-Survivors may not want to be hugged, touched or physically consoled.
+Survivors may not want to be hugged, touched or physically comforted.

-It Was Not Their Fault | Remind them it was not their fault, regardless of what may have taken place before or after the assault/abuse.
+It Was Not Their Fault | Remind them it was not their fault, regardless of what happened.
 Don’t ask questions that imply blame and avoid “should/could” statements.
-Questions such as “what were you thinking” and statements such as “you shouldn’t have been drinking” imply the survivor is to blame.
-The only person responsible for the assault/abuse is the person who committed the sexual violence.
+Questions or statements such as “what were you thinking” or “you shouldn’t have been drinking” imply the survivor is to blame.
+The only person responsible is the person who committed the violence.

-Let Them Decide | Because sexual violence is about power and control, survivors should feel as though they are in control of their decisions.
+Let Them Decide | Because sexual violence strips away a person's power, survivors need to have control of their decisions.
 Let them decide what they would like to do.
 You can offer information for local services, but don’t give advice.
-Remind them that there is no timetable for healing – they decide what their recovery and healing looks like.
+Remind them that there is no schedule for healing.
+They will decide what their recovery and healing looks like.